TasteBudzz/tasteBudzzApp/README.md

 **Required Features**

-1. List nearby restaurants based off location with filters such as cousine and distance
+- [x] 1.
+List nearby restaurants based off location with filters such as cousine and distance
-2. Allow users to enter and view reviews for restaurants
+- [x] 2.
+Allow users to enter and view reviews for restaurants
 - [x] 3.
 User account and autheticaion for access to saved recepies
-4. Show menu items (if avaliable) for restaurants
+- [x] 4.
+Show menu items (if avaliable) for restaurants
-5. Show recepie for menu items
+- [1/2 done, we make api call now just neeed to display] 5.
+Show recepie for menu items
 6. Save and edit recepies for later use
-7. Show nutritional information for recepie ingredients and for menu item
+7. Show nutritional information for recipe ingredients and for menu item

 **Optional Features**